myNBGcode/PostmanCollections/Crowdfunding API v1/crowdfunding_use_case.md

  'sandbox_id: your_sandbox_id' !!!payforme is the one that we used to create the use case sandbox, you can also use it to see the results!!!
  'user_id: e6da8f9c-ee8b-488c-9179-0a566e9d8aed'
  'username: User1'
- 'Client-Id: your_Client-Id' !!!c33f6acf-5ef1-4d00-b801-058eaa4ad0ed is the one that we got from creating a test app at the portal, you can also use it to see the results!!!
+ 'x-ibm-client-id: your_x-ibm-client-id' !!!c33f6acf-5ef1-4d00-b801-058eaa4ad0ed is the one that we got from creating a test app at the portal, you can also use it to see the results!!!
 ```

 #### **Scenario Requests**